US State With The Most Ghost Towns

 Top Ghost Towns In Texas

-The Top Ghost Town That Attracts The Most Tourist Is Terlingua
+The Top Ghost Town That Attracts The Most Tourists Is Terlingua

 In the early 1900s a man by the name of Howard E. Perry, he created a mining company, this company was called “ Chisos Mining Company”.
 Which brought many people down to this tiny town.
 Everything had started to take off and was booming until the end of World War ll.
 By the end of World War ll, the prices for minerals had started to fall in prices causing people to leave and find work elsewhere.